Journal entry automation software can reduce a lot of manual and time-consuming work that goes into creating and posting

-In small companies, these challenges are manageable because only few people are involved.
+In small companies, these challenges are manageable because only a few people are involved.
 The bigger the number of involved people grows and the more legal companies there are in several locations, the more complicated things get, and the number of journal entries starts to increase.
 The most complex scenario is when a company also operates in multiple ERP systems.

 The following signs are typical for companies which would benefit from the intelligent journal process automation the most:

 1. Average monthly number of journals exceeds 500

 2. You are keeping hard copies of journals in binders

 3. You have no or very little means to validate journal entries

 You have no or very little means to validate a journal entry before posting it to the general ledger.
 With journal entry automation software you can’t utilise active values from your ERP system’s value sets when posting and you don’t know if the values in the previous month’s Excel file are valid anymore.
 If there is something wrong in the posting, the accountant will find it out when trying to upload the journal through Excel interface or enter it manually.

 4. You are posting journals to GL manually or using Excel

 5. Multiple ERP systems in use

 You have multiple ERP systems or multiple instances of an ERP system (most commonly SAP, Oracle, Microsoft, Agresso, Visma, and IFS).
 You must know by heart in which ERP system various companies work, what the segments are in each system, and where to send the journal when it is ready.
 Journal entry automation software like Aico can hide the system complexity and retrieve some of the input data directly from your ERP systems.

 6. You are managing journals via emails

 You have no or very little means of keeping track of the overall journal process.
 Emails are being sent back and forth within the team to check the status or to speed up the process.
 The roles for creating, approving, and handling journals might be agreed, but there is no real control of the process or real-time monitoring.

+7. You have already an RPA solution in place